 - TB test

-*Attention: Well visits may be discontinued if sick visit wait times are greater than 12 hours.
+*Attention: Well visits may be discontinued if needed to accommodate sick visits.

 - Abdominal pain